Unit 3: Advanced Topics & Disease Prevention¶

 - People under stress or sleep-deprived

-One important caveat: there's no mortality data for creatine.
-We know it helps muscles and possibly helps cognition, but we don't know if it helps people live longer.
-The cognitive benefits are intriguing but based on smaller, shorter studies.
+One important caveat: there’s no mortality data for creatine.
+We know it helps muscles and possibly helps cognition, but we don’t know if it helps people live longer.
+The cognitive benefits are intriguing, but they’re based on smaller, shorter studies.

-For clients doing resistance training, creatine has solid evidence for muscle-related benefits.
-The cognitive angle is interesting but still developing.
+For clients doing resistance training, creatine has solid evidence for muscle-related benefits, and the cognitive angle is interesting but still developing.

 Unlike some supplements where evidence is thin, creatine actually has strong research behind it for its primary use case.
 The emerging cognitive research is intriguing, particularly for older adults, but needs more confirmation.